Ivan Ljubičić: 2009

 Ljubičić returned to form in China.
 At the China Open, he reached the quarterfinals, losing to Robin Söderling.
 At the inaugural Shanghai Masters event, Ljubičić reached the quarterfinals for the fourth time at a Masters 1000 event.
-He defeated Julien Benneteau in the first round 6–3, 3–6, 6–1.
-He defeated world No. 9 Fernando Verdasco in straight sets 6–4, 7–6, in the second round.
-Ljubičić was cruising over Gaël Monfils 6–2, 3–0, before the Frenchman retired.
-Ljubičić then retired from his quarterfinal match against Rafael Nadal, after splitting the first two sets 6–3, 3–6.
+He defeated Julien Benneteau in the first round, world No. 9 Fernando Verdasco in straight sets in the second round and was cruising over Gaël Monfils 6–2, 3–0, before the Frenchman retired.
+Ljubičić then retired from his quarterfinal match against Rafael Nadal, after splitting the first two sets.
 He was the eighth player to retire during the event.
 He won his first title since June 2007, at the Grand Prix de Tennis de Lyon event.
 Seeded third, he did not defeat a single seeded player, benefiting from several seeded players losing early.
 After defeating Martín Vassallo Argüello and Nicolas Kiefer, Ljubičić defeated three Frenchmen in a row to take the title.
 He defeated Florent Serra, and wild cards Arnaud Clément in the semifinal and Michaël Llodra in the final.

 2010

 Ljubičić began the season with a third-round finish at the Australian Open, losing to Ivo Karlović.
 He also made the quarterfinals in the Dubai Tennis Championships, where he lost to eventual champion and world No. 2 Novak Djokovic, in three sets.

-At the BNP Paribas Open in Indian Wells, he beat Djokovic 7–5, 6–3, in the fourth round.
-He proceeded to upset defending champion Rafael Nadal 3–6, 6–4, 7–6, in the semifinals, avenging his loss against him in the 2005 Madrid Masters final and sending Ivan to his fourth career Masters 1000 final.
-He successfully broke his trend of three previous final losses in these master series tournaments by defeating American favorite Andy Roddick in the final 7–6, 7–6, to lift his first ever Masters Series trophy.
+At the BNP Paribas Open in Indian Wells, he beat Djokovic in the fourth round.
+He proceeded to upset defending champion Rafael Nadal in the semifinals, avenging his loss against him in the 2005 Madrid Masters final and sending Ivan to his fourth career Masters 1000 final.
+He successfully broke his trend of three previous final losses in these master series tournaments by defeating American favorite Andy Roddick in the final to lift his first ever Masters Series trophy.
 He became the first Croat to ever win the tournament, the second-oldest winner at the tournament (behind Jimmy Connors who was five months older when he won in 1984), and the oldest first-time winner of a Master Series 1000 event.
 As a result of his performance in the tournament, in which he defeated three top-10 players—Djokovic (No. 2) in the quarterfinals, Nadal (No. 3) in the semifinals, and Roddick (No. 8) in the final, en route to the title—he broke into the top 20 in the rankings for the first time in nearly two years, No. 13 as of 22 March.